-Katherine Schmeiser’s area of research lies in new trade theory.
+Katherine Schmeiser Lande’s area of research lies in new trade theory.
 Traditional trade theory looks at trade between countries while new trade theory takes a firm level approach to trade and analyzes firm production and export decisions.
 Her research is particularly focused on informational barriers to trade.

 Her work has been published in Journal of International Economics, International Review of Economics & Finance, Applied Economics Letters, and The Annals of Regional Science.
 In 2012, she received the Springer Award for the best paper presented by an early career scholar at the Western Regional Science Association's 51st Annual Meeting.

-At Mount Holyoke, Schmeiser teaches courses in microeconomic theory and international economics, as well as seminars in international trade and industrial organization.
+At Mount Holyoke, Lande teaches courses in microeconomic theory and international economics, as well as seminars in international trade and industrial organization.